The History of the Guillotine

 Nicolas Roch now occupies the post of executioner at Paris itself.
 His five assistants include MM.
 Berger, Ganier and Desfourneaux.

 Roch installs a wooden shield at the top of the machine, to mask the knife from the sight of the approaching victim.
 A novelty suppressed by M. Deibler, when he replaces Roch in 1879.

 June 28th Languille is executed at 5.30 a.m.
 Dr. Beaurieux conducts an experiment on the severed head.
 Read his report.

 May 7th Prisoner Eugène Boyer receives clemency just as the assistants of Anatole Deibler leads him to the guillotine on Bvd.
 Arago outside the Santé prison.

 February 2nd Anatole Deibler collapses with a fatal heart attack while waiting for his train at Métro Porte de St Cloud.
-He was setting off to execute Pilorges in the provinces.
+He was setting off to execute Maurice Pilorge in Rennes.